I have no money to start a business

 There are opportunities out there, but we will need to be flexible and test our ideas carefully to align with our budget and skillset.

 A services-based small business can help you to move your business forward – where the currency is time and not money.
-Examples for this line of business include web design, copywriting, consulting, fashion consultant and wedding events planner.
+Examples of this line of business include web design, copywriting, consulting, fashion consultant and wedding events planner.

 Businesses that require products/inventory tend to be quite costly.
 The cash needed upfront can also kill a business even before it gets started.
 Though this can work for low-cost startups, this is generally more challenging – and you will need to get creative in solving problems.